-- 5.1 Up to 100% in value of the scheme property of the Company may be invested in units in other schemes. - 5.2 The scheme property of the Company may be invested in units in a collective investment schemes ("second scheme") if that second scheme satisfies all of the following conditions and no more than 30% of the value of the Company is investment in second schemes within (b) to (e).
-The second scheme must: - (a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be a recognised scheme under the provisions of section 272 of the Act (Schemes authorised in designated countries or territories); or - (c) are authorised as non-UCITS retail schemes (provided certain requirements are met); or - (d) are authorised in an EEA State (provided certain requirements are met) or - (e) is authorised by the competent authority of an OECD member country (other than an EEA state) which has: - -signed the IOSCO Multilateral Memorandum of Understanding; and - -approved the scheme's management company, rules and depositary/custody arrangements, provided certain requirements are met. - 5.3 The second scheme must comply with the rules relating to investment in other group schemes contained in the FCA Regulations. - 5.4 The scheme must, itself, have terms which prohibit more than 10% of their assets consisting of units in other collective investment schemes. - 5.5 Investment may be made in other collective investment schemes managed by the ACD or an Associate of the ACD, subject to the requirements of the FCA regulations.
+- 5.1 None of the Sub-Funds will invest more than 10% in value of their scheme property in units in other schemes.
+Investment may be made: (i) in another collective investment scheme managed by the ACD or an associate of the ACD; and/or (ii) in another Sub-Fund of the Company; subject to the rules contained in the FAC Regulations. - 5.2 The scheme property of a Sub-Fund may be invested in units in collective investment schemes if they are schemes which: (i) (a) are a UK UCITS or satisfy the conditions necessary for them to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or (b) are recognised under the provisions of section 272 of the Act (Schemes authorised in designated countries or territories); or (c) are authorised as non-UCITS retail schemes (provided certain requirements are met); or (d) are authorised in an EEA State (provided certain requirements are met) or e) is authorised by the competent authority of an OECD member country (other than an EEA state) which has: - -signed the IOSCO Multilateral Memorandum of Understanding; and - -approved the scheme's management company, rules and depositary/custody arrangements, provided certain requirements. - (ii) comply with the rules relating to investment in other group schemes contained in the FCA Regulations and (iii) are themselves schemes which have terms which prohibit more than 10% of their assets consisting of units in other collective investment schemes. - 5.3 Investment may be made in other collective investment schemes managed by the ACD or an Associate of the ACD, subject to the requirements of the FCA regulations.